wso2/docs-is/en/docs/deploy/secure-userstore-using-pbkdf2.md

     Currently, PBKDF2 supports only JDBC userstores of WSO2 Identity Server.

 ## Configure PBKDF2 hashing
-To configure PBKDF2 hashing on a JDBC user store:
+To configure PBKDF2 hashing on a secondary JDBC user store:

 1. On Identity Server management console (`https://<IS_HOST>:<PORT>`) and [create a JDBC user store](../configure-secondary-user-stores).